Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Review on a theory of equivariant convolution

-The effect of $\pi(\rho)$ in (\ref{eq:linear-constraint-equivariance}) is next discussed.
-Let us consider that the kernel is spatially constant and the input and output are described by the same regular representation.
-Eq. (\ref{eq:linear-constraint-equivariance}) is simplified as follows:
+The effect of $Q_{\theta}$ in (\ref{eq:linear-constraint-equivariance}) is discussed next.
+Consider that the convolution is point-wise; that is, the kernel size is $1\times1$ pixel if the space is discrete.
+The input and output are assumed to be the same feature type.
+Equation (\ref{eq:linear-constraint-equivariance}) is then simplified as follows:

-where the subscripts of ``out'' and ``in'' are omitted and the matrix $\kappa$ does not depend on position.
+where the superscripts of $(\rm out)$ and $(\rm in)$ are omitted and the matrix $\kappa$ spans the channel dimension.

-The rotation by multiples of $120^{\circ}$ is considered as an example.
-In the regular representation, the rotation is formulated as a permutation.\cite{Gilmore2008, Zee2016} Fig. \ref{fig:schematic-regular-representation} is a schematic illustration describing the action of the $120^{\circ}$ rotation on a vector.
-Each component of the vector can be considered as a vertex of an equilateral triangle.
-The rotation is interpreted as the permutation of these vertices.
-The regular representation of $C_3$ consists of the following three matrices:
+The rotation in multiples of 120 degrees is discussed again.
+The regular representation\cite{Gilmore2008, Zee2016} is employed here, where the rotation is formulated as a permutation.
+Figure \ref{fig:schematic-regular-representation} is a schematic describing the action of the 120-degree rotation on a feature set.
+Each feature is identified as a vertex of an equilateral triangle.
+The rotation is regarded as the permutation of these vertices.
+Mathematically, the feature set in Fig. \ref{fig:schematic-regular-representation}, $(a,b,c)^{\rm T}$, is not a geometric vector; rather, it is regarded as a linearly transformed vector.
+The set $(a,b,c)^{\rm T}$ can contain complex numbers, also implying that it is not a geometric vector.
+Ref.~\onlinecite{Weiler2019} discusses the difference between the real and complex representations.
+In the regular representation, all rotations are described with the following three matrices and combinations thereof:

-where the argument of $\pi$ is denoted by the rotation angle $\theta$ instead of the rotation matrix $\rho$.